brian-greeson/WeSplit/README.md

 2. Run on a device or simulator.
 3. Type an amount, pick the number of people and a tip.
 4. The per person total updates as you go.

-## Customization ideas
-- Add more tip options or let users enter any percent
-- Show the total bill including tip
-- Remember the last used settings with AppStorage
-- Add currency selection
-- Dark and light appearance tweaks

 ## License
 MIT